queezythegreat/arduino-cmake/README.rst

 Arduino Libraries
 ~~~~~~~~~~~~~~~~~

-Libraries are one of the more powerfull features which the Arduino offers to users.
+Libraries are one of the more powerful features which the Arduino offers to users.
 Instead of rewriting code, people bundle their code in libraries and share them with others.
 The structure of libraries is very simple, which makes them easy to create.

 An Arduino library is any directory which contains a header named after the directory, simple.